 -

-Lunch: Turkey breast with fried root vegetables.
+Lunch: Turkey breast with roasted root vegetables.

 -